How To Gently Prepare You Puppy or Dog to Being Left Alone

 However, a dog when suffering from separation anxiety will become extremely anxious.
 Not understanding where you or your family have gone or if you will ever return.

-The dog could exhibit behaviour which may include chewing, barking, salivating, urinating, defecating, vomiting or escape behaviour, such as chewing through walls, scratching through doors, breaking out of cages or trying to dig their way out.
+.
 In some cases, the dog can become ill, stop eating, or suffer from depression or even hurt itself in its frenzy to escape.
+Hence the reason for a quality crate.

 Dogs that lack confidence, due to over bonding, under socialisation, lack of communication and training or no knowledge of what is expected of them, mistreatment in the past, long confinement or even dogs that have been abandoned or rehomed are more likely to exhibit behaviour's relating to separation anxiety.